Dev01-D/HSKB/README.md

 ![Alt text](Images/image_5.webp)

+## About the HSKB

+The HSKB is a custom mechanical keyboard inspired by the minimalist layout and functionality of the HHKB (Happy Hacking Keyboard).
+It reflects a philosophy of simplicity, precision, and personal expression.

-The **HSKB – Happy Sabi Key Board** is a custom mechanical keyboard with true HHKB layout, featuring a 6u spacebar and an integrated plate design with support for both plate-mounted and PCB-mounted stabilizers inspired by the legendary **HHKB** and fueled by a passion for thoughtful design and community support.
-This project has been a personal journey—learning new software, iterating through several prototypes, and spending approximately **three months** refining every detail.
+Designed with a true HHKB layout, the HSKB features a 6u spacebar and an integrated plate design that supports both plate-mounted and PCB-mounted stabilizers.
+Drawing inspiration from the legendary HHKB and driven by a passion for thoughtful design and community collaboration, this project has been a personal journey—learning new software, iterating through multiple prototypes, and spending approximately three months refining every detail.

 I am excited to share the HSKB with the open-source community and hope it inspires others to create and contribute.

-## About the HSKB

-The **HSKB** is a custom keyboard inspired by the minimalist layout and functionality of the **HHKB** (Happy Hacking Keyboard).
-It embraces the philosophy of simplicity, precision, and personal expression.

-This project wouldn't have been possible without the support and inspiration from the keyboard community.
+This project would not have been possible without the support and inspiration from the keyboard community.

 ## Unity Switch & Andy's Man Club